Navios Maritime Acquisition (NYSE:NNA) Releases Earnings Results, Misses Estimates By $0.10 EPS

-Navios Maritime Acquisition (NYSE:NNA) posted its quarterly earnings results on Wednesday.
-The shipping company reported ($0.26) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.16) by ($0.10), Fidelity Earnings reports.
+Navios Maritime Acquisition (NYSE:NNA) issued its quarterly earnings results on Wednesday.
+The shipping company reported ($0.26) EPS for the quarter, missing analysts’ consensus estimates of ($0.16) by ($0.10), Fidelity Earnings reports.
 Navios Maritime Acquisition had a return on equity of 14.93% and a net margin of 11.16%.

-Navios Maritime Acquisition stock opened at $3.19 on Friday.
-The company has a debt-to-equity ratio of 3.08, a current ratio of 1.03 and a quick ratio of 0.99.
-The company has a market capitalization of $54.56 million, a price-to-earnings ratio of 1.22 and a beta of 2.03.
-Navios Maritime Acquisition has a one year low of $3.00 and a one year high of $7.50.
-The company’s fifty day moving average price is $3.96 and its two-hundred day moving average price is $3.84.

 Receive News & Ratings for Navios Maritime Acquisition Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Navios Maritime Acquisition and related companies with MarketBeat.com's FREE daily email newsletter.